rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 When you have selected your filters,  click "Filter", then "Export Donations"

-### Contents of the donations export
+### Contents of the Donations export
-For each of the donations in the filtered list:
+For each of the Donations in the filtered list:
 - Source
 - Date (this is the date you enter in the donation, rather than the date it was put into the system)
-- Details (this is the manufacturer name or the product drive)
+- Details (this is the manufacturer name or the Product Drive)
 - Storage Location,
-- Quantity of Items (the total quantity of items)
+- Quantity of Items (the total quantity of Items)
-- Variety of Items (the number of different items)
+- Variety of Items (the number of different Items)
 - In-Kind Value,
 - Comments,
-- and the quantity of each of your organization's items in the donations.
+- and the quantity of each of your organization's Items in the Donations.

 ## Donation Sites
-The donation sites export is not yet implemented.
-If this is a priority for you, please reach out.
+### Navigating to export Donation Sites
+Click "Community", then "Donation Sites" in the left hand menu.
+Then click "Export Donation Sites"
+### Contents of the Donation Sites export
+For each active Donation Site:
+- site name
+- address
+- contact name
+- e-mail
+- phone

 ## Items
-### Navigating to export items
+### Navigating to export Items
 Click "Inventory", then "Items & Inventory" in the left hand menu.
 Then click "Export Items"
-### Filtering the item export
+### Filtering the Item export
-By default, the export will contain all active items.
+By default, the export will contain all active Items.
-You can filter it differently by only including the items for a specific base item, or by also including inactive items.
+You can filter it differently by only including the Items for a specific base Item, or by also including inactive Items.
 Select what you wish to filter by,than click "Filter".

-### Contents of the item export
+### Contents of the Item export
-For each filtered item, the export includes:
+For each filtered Item, the export includes:
 - Name,
-- Barcodes (each barcode associated with that item),
+- Barcodes (each barcode associated with that Item),
 - Base Item,
 - Quantity (across your entire bank)

 ## Partners
 The partners export contains high level information about the partner.
 It does not contain the information in the partner profile.

-[TODO:  Do we neeed a partner profile export?]
 ### Navigating to export partners
 Click "Partner Agencies", then "All Partners" in the left-hand menu.
 Then click "Export Partner Agencies"
 ### Filtering the partner export